rajkish321/Census_Data_to_AWS/README.md

   ```

 ---
-## CloudFormation (need to be signed into aws) done
+### CloudFormation (make sure you are signed into aws)
-Create a cloudformation stack to set up the bucket in S3 and the database in Athena
+Create a cloudformation stack to set up the buckets in S3 and the database in Athena
   - run create_stack.py

-## Data Prep
+### Data Prep
 Create CSV files from the inflow and outflow excel files
   - run excel_to_csv.py